gvwilson/fiction/santas/index.md

 "Santa Hotep,"
 the mummy supplied.

-"And you're what, from an alternate universe?"
+"And this is what, an alternate universe?"
 Finner asked.
 "I'm not stupid," he added when Santa Hood raised an eyebrow.

-"Alternate *universes*," she corrected.
+"It's one of them," she confirmed.
 "We're each the santa in our world.
-Most only have one,"
+A lot only have one,"
 she explained before Finner could ask.

 "That sounds kind of lonely,"